swaroop-smilecode/data_engineering/air_flow/installation_on_ec2/01_installing_docker.md

 ------------------------------------------------------------------------------------------------------------------------------
-If your plan is to install docker on EC2, then at least allocate 16GB RAM for that instance.</br>
+If your plan is to install docker on EC2, Docker needs that memory to run smoothly. t2.small
-Docker needs that memory to run smoothly.
+16 GB hard disk

 Install docker</br>
 ```python
 sudo su